apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/adls_v2.rst

    i.e. add connection string to ``connection_string`` in the Airflow connection.
 3. Fallback on `DefaultAzureCredential
    <https://docs.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#defaultazurecredential>`_.
-   This includes a mechanism to try different options to authenticate: Managed System Identity, environment variables, authentication through Azure CLI...
+   This includes a mechanism to try different options to authenticate: Managed System Identity, environment variables, authentication through Azure CLI, etc.

 Only one authorization method can be used at a time.
 If you need to manage multiple credentials or keys then you should